Image generation with Latent Consistency Model and OpenVINO#

 Inspired by Consistency Models, Latent Consistency Models (LCMs) were proposed, enabling swift inference with minimal steps on any pre-trained LDMs, including Stable Diffusion.
 The Consistency Model (CM) (Song et al., 2023) is a new family of generative models that enables one-step or few-step generation.
 The core idea of the CM is to learn the function that maps any points on a trajectory of the PF-ODE (probability flow of ordinary differential equation) to that trajectory’s origin (i.e., the solution of the PF-ODE).
 By learning consistency mappings that maintain point consistency on ODE-trajectory, these models allow for single-step generation, eliminating the need for computation-intensive iterations.
 However, CM is constrained to pixel space image generation tasks, making it unsuitable for synthesizing high-resolution images.
 LCMs adopt a consistency model in the image latent space for generation high-resolution images.
 Viewing the guided reverse diffusion process as solving an augmented probability flow ODE (PF-ODE), LCMs are designed to directly predict the solution of such ODE in latent space, mitigating the need for numerous iterations and allowing rapid, high-fidelity sampling.
 Utilizing image latent space in large-scale diffusion models like Stable Diffusion (SD) has effectively enhanced image generation quality and reduced computational load.
 The authors of LCMs provide a simple and efficient one-stage guided consistency distillation method named Latent Consistency Distillation (LCD) to distill SD for few-step (2∼4) or even 1-step sampling and propose the SKIPPING-STEP technique to further accelerate the convergence.
 More details about proposed approach and models can be found in project page, paper and original repository.

 In this tutorial, we consider how to convert and run LCM using OpenVINO.
-An additional part demonstrates how to run quantization with NNCF to speed up pipeline.
+An additional part demonstrates how to run quantization with NNCF to speed up pipeline and generate images using OpenVINO GenAI.

 Table of contents: